The short version

 Humans have a proven track record of constantly changing and opening their minds.

 So how do you eat bugs exactly?

-There are lots of ways to eat bugs.
-You could start off by eating whole beetles, if you want.
+There are many ways to eat bugs.
+You could start by eating whole beetles, if you want.
 But if you do tend to get queasy thinking about eating bugs, maybe you could start off simply by eating something made with cricket powder (sometimes referred to as “cricket flour”).